Receive information regarding T3 application availability and deadlines.

 New York Times, August 8, 2010

-Since its launch in 2010, the T3 Initiative has played a key role in the urgent movement to turn around low-performing schools.
-T3 launched its first cohort in three Boston public schools in 2010, and expanded to three more BPS schools in fall 2011.
-The Boston program continued to grow in 2012 with three more schools added, as well as two schools in Fall River, MA and three in the Achievement School District in Memphis, TN.
+T3 Initiative plays a key role in the urgent movement to turn around low-performing schools.
+T3 launched its first cohort in three Boston public schools in 2010 and since then, has continued its partnership in Boston and expanded to public schools in Fall River and Holyoke, MA and Washington, DC.

-In the T3 partner schools we have seen the following results so far:
+T3 partner schools have achieved the following results:

 - Attracted large numbers of excellent teachers to work in low-performing schools.
-Teach Plus has had 5 qualified applicants from within the district and around the nation for each of the teacher leadership positions we have filled in Boston, Fall River, and Memphis.
+More than 1,000 excellent teachers have applied and are eager to collaborate with their peers and take the lead in transforming struggling schools.
+Teach Plus has had 7 qualified applicants from within partner districts and around the nation for each of the Teacher Leadership positions we have filled.

-- Given a clear teacher leadership opportunity for highly skilled and experienced teachers.
+- Gave a clear teacher leadership opportunity for highly skilled and experienced teachers.
 T3 teacher leaders have, on average, 9 years of experience.

-- During the first two years of implementation, the six pilot schools show accelerated student achievement across grade levels in both ELA and math.
-See data below.
+- During the first three years of implementation, the first six schools showed accelerated student growth in ELA and math.

 - In most cases, T3 schools started with lower levels of achievement than other turnaround schools and have been able to surpass their turnaround peers:

 - In math, Cohort 1 is two points away from closing the achievement gap with the district average and Cohort 2 has surpassed the district average.
 In both cohorts, these schools have far outpaced their peer turnaround schools in Massachusetts.

 - In ELA, Cohort 1 has closed its 12 point deficit with the state and Cohort 2 has surpassed both state (by 16 points) and district student proficiency rates.